Qiskit/documentation/docs/api/qiskit-ibm-provider/qiskit_ibm_provider.IBMBackend.md

   *   You should not instantiate the `IBMBackend` class directly.
 Instead, use the methods provided by an [`IBMProvider`](qiskit_ibm_provider.IBMProvider "qiskit_ibm_provider.IBMProvider") instance to retrieve and handle backends.
 </Admonition>

 Other methods return information about the backend.
-For example, the [`status()`](qiskit_ibm_provider.IBMBackend#status "qiskit_ibm_provider.IBMBackend.status") method returns a `BackendStatus` instance.
+For example, the [`status()`](qiskit_ibm_provider.IBMBackend#status "qiskit_ibm_provider.IBMBackend.status") method returns a [`BackendStatus`](/api/qiskit/qiskit.providers.models.BackendStatus.html#qiskit.providers.models.BackendStatus "(in Qiskit v0.44)") instance.
 The instance contains the `operational` and `pending_jobs` attributes, which state whether the backend is operational and also the number of jobs in the server queue for the backend, respectively:

 ```python
 status = backend.status()